ChrisERo/vocab-forager/README.md

 # VocabForager

 VocabForager is a Chrome extension for people trying to build up their vocabulary for one, or several, languages.
-With just a few clicks, users can highlight words and phrases on a webpage and search for them in an online dictionary of their choice.
+Users can highlight words and phrases on a webpage and search for them in an online dictionary of their choice.

 ### Activate Addon